 |Squirrel, in my back yard|

-This is pretty much how things happen at Redeemer.
+This is how most things happen at Redeemer.
 Our people pray.
-Sometimes God calls them to do something.
+God calls them to do something.
 If it involves our church family, they share it with me.
 I become one of their support persons, cheering from the sidelines as they lead.

 Advantages of doing leadership this way include:

-- the pastor doesn't have to recruit people to do something
+- the pastor doesn't have to recruit people to do those things

 - the people experience God leading them to do something